 Those Duty Free Shops that you pass through in airports and cruise terminals, or the Duty Free catalogs they flog on you on board planes and ships, are offering to sell you items without the local government sales tax (or "duty") added in.

-That is to say, it is the Italian IVA (VAT tax) you are avoiding, which can range anywhere from 7% to 33% (Italy's is TK) and is normally figured into the price on the tag (not added on at the register, as in the States).
-Essentially, it's like getting your VAT refund before you buy.
+That is to say, it is the local, Italian IVA (VAT) tax you are avoiding, which is 22% and is normally figured into the price on the tag (not added on at the register, as in the States).
+Essentially, it's like getting your IVA (VAT) refund before you buy.

 This loophole dates back to Ireland's Shannon airport in 1947, when someone got the bright idea that, since air terminals represent a kind of no-man's land between being and not being in a country, people passing through should be able to purchase items (usually goods of luxury or vice: jewelry, alcohol, and tobacco) without paying the standard import duty—so long as they're in the process of leaving the country.

-Play it safe: Know what the going price is on anything you intend to buy "duty free," as well as the local VAT, so you can tell if an item at the duty-free shop truly is a bargain.
+Play it safe: Know what the going price is on anything you intend to buy "duty free," as well as the local IVA (VAT), so you can tell if an item at the duty-free shop truly is a bargain.

-Also, you should be aware that, for complicated reasons, you can no longer purchase duty free when flying from one European country to another within the E.U. (so if you r onward flight from Italy is to, say, Paris, you can't purchase things from the duty free shop in the Italian airport).
+Also, you should be aware that, for complicated reasons, you can no longer purchase duty free when flying from one European country to another within the E.U. (so if your onward flight from Rome is to, say, Paris, you can't purchase things from the duty free shop in the Italian airport).
 However you can still buy duty free items if you are flying to a non-E.U. country, such as returning to the States.

-Note that none of this has anything whatsoever to do with U.S. Customs and how much you can bring back home without paying a duty—though people constantly confuse the two.
-You may have avoided paying the Italian duty on those bottles of limoncello, but the U.S. customs reserves the right to charge you tax on it once you try to bring it back into the States—if you have more than one liter.
+Note that none of this has anything whatsoever to do with U.S. Customs, which regulates how much you can bring back home without paying a duty—though people constantly confuse the two.
+You may have avoided paying the Italian duty on those bottles of cognac, but the U.S. customs reserves the right to charge you tax on it once you try to bring it back into the States—if you have more than one liter.
 For more on that issue, click here.